JoshDressel/kiosk/README.md

-For a Quick and Dirty Linux Kiosk
+For a Quick & Dirty Linux Kiosk check out the wiki.